js-kyle/connect-assets/README.md

                         Defaults to 'assets/js' and 'assets/css'.
   -c [FILE [FILE ...]], --compile [FILE [FILE ...]]
                         Adds the file (or pattern) to a list of files to compile.
-Specify the option multiple times for multiple files (or patterns).
 Defaults to all files.
   -o DIRECTORY, --output DIRECTORY
                         Specifies the output directory to write compiled assets to.
 Defaults to 'builtAssets'.